openmsr/are/results/criticality_approach.md

 ![](figures/ca.png)

-the weight percentages for each run detailed below were derived from the above tables in conjunction with the carrier and concentrate compositions
+the weight percentages for each run detailed below were derived from the above tables in conjunction with the carrier and concentrate compositions. calculations are detailed [here](https://docs.google.com/spreadsheets/d/1RVwap77GXaVlIsbrXgNQTB-KTa4BvGLSgHnxRFQPmuA/edit?usp=sharing)

 | run | Na (wt %) | F (wt %) | Zr (wt %) | U235 (wt %) | U238 (wt %) |
 |-----|-----------|----------|-----------|-------------|-------------|